+Figure 4.2.2.6-1: General client reference architecture

+Figure 4.2.2.6-1 above (reproduced from TS 26.347 [21] clause 5.1) shows a general service architecture including a reference client.

+1. On the network side, an Application and Content Provider publishes media content to a BM-SC, typically through the xMB-U interface, and initiates MBMS services and sessions through the xMB-C interface (see clause 4.2.2.4).

+2. The BM-SC establishes MBMS User Services and the lower layers support the delivery of the data through regular 3GPP unicast as well as MBMS multicast/broadcast bearers.

+3. A client-side component called the MBMS Client communicates with the BM-SC according to the interface specified in TS 26.346 [16].
+This includes both unicast and broadcast/multicast services.
+The MBMS Client offers a set of Application Programming Interfaces called the MBMS-APIs to the MBMS-aware Application.

+4. The MBMS-aware Application intiaites communication with the MBMS Client either by directly invoking the MBMS-API, or indirectly via URL handlers (see clause 4.2.2.7 below).

+5. The MBMS Client identifies the relevant services and supplies received user data to the MBMS-Aware Application.

+6. The MBMS-aware Application controls the Media Client.

-4.2.2.6 MBMS Application Programming Interface and URL
+4.2.2.7 MBMS Application Programming Interface and URL

-Figure 4.2.2.6-1 (reproduced from TS 26.347 [21]) provides a graphical overview of the Application Programming Interface (API) and URL between the MBMS client and MBMS-aware Application (MAA), referred to as MBMS Application Programming Interfaces (MBMS-APIs).
-MBMS-aware Application communicates with the MBMS client through MBMS-APIs in the user space.MBMS-URL is a universal resource locator that enables a general application to access resources delivered through an MBMS User Service using the MBMS URL handler which translates the MBMS-URL to a sequence of MBMS-API calls.
+Figure 4.2.2.7-1 (reproduced from TS 26.347 [21]) provides a graphical overview of the Application Programming Interface (API) and URL between the MBMS client and MBMS-aware Application (MAA), referred to as MBMS Application Programming Interfaces (MBMS-APIs).
+MBMS-aware Application communicates with the MBMS client through MBMS-APIs in the user space.

+An MBMS-URL is a universal resource locator that enables a general (i.e. non-MBMS-aware) application to access resources delivered through an MBMS User Service using the MBMS URL handler which translates the MBMS-URL to a sequence of MBMS-API calls.